kungfusheep/mcpview/README.md

 - Q to quit

 ### Tool Details
-- View tool name, description, and input schema
+- View tool name, description, and dynamically generated parameter form
+- ↑/↓ or K/J to navigate between parameters
+- Enter or E to edit a parameter value
-- T to test the tool with empty arguments
+- T to test the tool with current parameter values
 - Esc to go back
 - Q to quit

+### Parameter Editing
+- Type to enter value for the selected parameter
+- Enter to save the value
+- Esc to cancel editing
+- Supports different field types: string, number, boolean, array, object
+- Shows field descriptions and enum options where available
+- Required fields are marked with *

 ### Resources List
 - ↑/↓ or K/J to navigate resources